-Note. * = significance at a =0.05, ** = significance at a = 0.01, *** = significance at a = 0.001.
-CI = confidence interval.
+Note.
+CI = 95% confidence interval.
 The predicted direction of relationship is indicated in parentheses where (+) represents a predicted positive relationship and (-) represents a predicted negative relationship.

-Table 4

-Dynamic Fit Statistics for RWA Model
+Values in bold are statistically significant according to the Benjamini-Hochberg procedure with a false-discovery rate of 20%.